alxbouchard/test/README.md

 ## Functionality

-Once started, the script will open a window displaying the webcam feed.
+Once started, the script will open a window displaying the webcam or any video capture device feed.

 To start tracking an object (or face), left-click and drag the mouse to draw a rectangle around the object.
 When you release the mouse button, the tracker will initialize and start to track the object.

 While tracking, the script also applies cinematic composition rules (like the rule of thirds) to guide the camera framing, if possible.
-It will draw a red rectangle around the tracked object and a blue rectangle to represent the ideal framing.
+It will draw a red rectangle around the tracked object and a blue rectangle to represent the ideal framing and open a second window that show the framing.

 You can stop tracking by clicking on the feed.